PeachyDB-Inc/PeachyDB/Deployment/Tools-MonitorCluster.md

 ### Monitor Server Cluster
 It is recommended that you monitor the health of the server cluster utilizing <code>peachydb_status_tool</code>

-1. As explained in <a href="">monitor instance</a>, the monitoring instance is the instance from which AWS cloud formation stacks are created and deleted.
+1. As explained in <a href="https://github.com/PeachyDB-Inc/PeachyDB/blob/main/Deployment/Step2--ControlUnit.md">monitor instance</a>, the monitoring instance is the instance from which AWS cloud formation stacks are created and deleted.
 This is the instance from which the monitoring commands will be issued.
 From the monitoring instance utilize <code>peachydb_status_tool</code> for various usages.<br><br>
 2. To obtain the support bundle utilize the following command:
   <br> <code> peachydb_status_tool -support-bundle stack-name aws-instance-id </code><br><br>
 3. To check liveness of nodes in the server cluster this is the command, it is recommended that liveness be sampled every 2 minutes.